 The European Fund for Strategic Investments (EFSI) was created in 2015 in order "to strengthen the attractiveness of investing in Europe and in the infrastructure of a modern knowledge economy [...] by overcoming the Union's current investment difficulties and regional disparities".
 EFSI was...read more

-The 2018 EUA Funding Forum will focus on discussion and exchange of experiences among university leaders and managers and policy-makers.
+The 2018 EUA Funding Forum focused on discussion and exchange of experiences among university leaders and managers and policy-makers.
 Keep yourself...Read more

-For the third time, universities, public authorities and partners come together to take stock of and discuss the latest funding trends, opportunities and...Read more
+For the third time, universities, public authorities and partners came together to take stock of and discuss the latest funding trends, opportunities and...Read more